 A travel loyalty program is beneficial for business travelers because it allows them to accrue points or get discounts when they choose to repurchase from the same brand.
-For example, Hyatt offers the Hyatt Gold Passport, through which customers can redeem points against free nights, room upgrades, and other services.
+For example, Hyatt offers the Hyatt Gold Passport, through which customers can redeem points against free nights, room upgrades, and other business traveler services.

 Airline loyalty programs, such as Delta SkyMiles, offer points and miles to travelers every time they fly with that airline.
 In addition, loyalty programs provide other benefits to customers, such as special boarding lanes, VIP lounge access, and in-flight facilities.
 In some cases, there are also seat upgrades available.
 Since loyalty programs provide convenience, comfort, and savings for frequent travelers, business travelers often choose them.

 According to Amadeus, 84% of business travelers are comfortable traveling only if proper safety protocols are in place.
 Hence, companies should provide their employees with the necessary resources to ensure their safety and security while traveling on business.